Partners for Healthier Babies

 The Council’s strategic opportunities were selected and organized using a health outcomes by life stages approach.
 This approach draws attention to both individual and societal determinants that affect a woman’s and baby’s health.
 We recognize that specific risk factors and determinants of health vary across the life of women in child-bearing age and their infants.
 Preconception (before pregnancy), prenatal, perinatal and postpartum, and infant (first year of life) care allows for intervention at specific points in the continuum of the woman’s and baby’s life to reduce risk factors and promote healthy outcomes.
 Healthy birth outcomes and treatment of health conditions among infants can prevent death or disability, and allow children to flourish.

 RBA has guided our council to investigate what works to do better by examining what programs are currently established in the county, what evidence-based programs have outcomes we are seeking, and what no-cost, low-cost solutions are available.

 The Council continues to connect with leaders and members of the community, agencies in the community and state departments to impact a resolvable problem.

-These resources will connect residents with comprehensive prenatal care, including prenatal nutrition education, oral health care, and mental health supports.
+Members of the PHB Council who work with families, women (pregnant or not), babies, and fathers offer resources that connect residents with comprehensive prenatal care, including prenatal nutrition education, oral health care, and mental health supports.
 Additional resources are available that include such topics as transportation, employment, housing, legal aid, rent and utility assistance, medical insurance, domestic violence, parenting, addiction, smoking, HIV, and among others.

 My Healthy Baby is a collaboration between the Indiana Department of Health, the Indiana Family and Social Services Administration (FSSA) and the Indiana Department of Child Services (DCS).
-Click here.
+My Healthy Baby.